Alexzi-777/Greetabl-main/readme.md

 I've redacted any sensitive data in order to use this code as a platform to showcase my skill as a novice programmer.
 At Greetabl, our factory in Memphis, TN shut down with less than 3 months notice.
 We were already in panic as our dev team was unavailable to renew their contract and our employees had all transitioned to new jobs in response to a recent aquisition.
 I started desparatly writing this code sometime in June, only being comfortable of touching GitHub with my first commit on July 17, 2023.

-# What this code does:
+## What this code does:

 main.py is the script that acts as a hub where you can access all the functions written for this code.

-1.)
-Run daily query
-2.)
-Update statuses before a given date
-3.)
-Process individual orders
-4.)
-Process individual builds
-5.)
-Group PDFs and overlay regmarks
-6.)
-Exit

-1. This is what the code is primarily used for.
+1. Run daily query - This is what the code is primarily used for.
 It gathers data from greetabl.com and outputs a PDF and CSV for order fulfillment.
-2. This was originally a debugging tool, albeit not quiet polished.
+2. Update statuses before a given date - This was originally a debugging tool, albeit not quiet polished.
 It's primary goal was to reset dates in order to get them back into the fulfillment process.
-3. These allowed modifications to the shipment status of orders and builds, pushing them back into the fulfillment process.
+3. Process individual orders - These allowed modifications to the shipment status of orders and builds, pushing them back into the fulfillment process.
-4. ^^^
+4. Process individual builds - same as 3 except instead for individual builds
-5. For PDFs with more customized approaches, this would output a PDF with registration marks for fulfillment.
+5. Group PDFs and overlay regmarks - For PDFs with more customized approaches, this would output a PDF with registration marks for fulfillment.
-6. Terminates process
+6. Exit

-The other scripts are just dependencies for executing these main functions.
+The other py files are just dependencies for executing these main functions.

 # Credit